TriForceX/BootstrapExtended/wordpress/wp-content/plugins/tinymce-advanced/readme.txt

 = Some of the features added by this plugin =

 * Hybrid mode that lets you use the best of both editors.
+* Includes a "Classic Paragraph Block" that can be used instead of or together with the default Paragraph Block.
+* Supports converting of most default blocks to "classic" paragraphs, and from classic paragraphs back to the default blocks.
-* Support for creating and editing tables in the Classic Block or the Classic Editor.
+* Support for creating and editing tables in the Classic Blocks and the Classic Editor.
-* More options when inserting lists in the Classic Block or the Classic Editor.
+* More options when inserting lists in the Classic Blocks and the Classic Editor.
-* Search and Replace in the Classic Block or the Classic Editor.
+* Search and Replace in the Classic Blocks and the Classic Editor.
-* Ability to set Font Family and Font Sizes in the Classic Block or the Classic Editor.
+* Ability to set Font Family and Font Sizes in the Classic Blocks and the Classic Editor.
 * And many others.

 = Privacy =